Moving the Money: American Rescue Plan Act (ARPA) Local Action Tools

 Here’s How the American Rescue Plan can help Build a Long-Term Investment in Our Youth

-Children’s Funding Project takes a look at what we can do to ensure the American Rescue Plan Act realizes its potential to tackle inequity and help young people recover.
+ARPAChildren’s Funding Project takes a look at what we can do to ensure the American Rescue Plan Act realizes its potential to tackle inequity and help young people recover.
 Read on.